 Smartphones, as much as we all appreciate them, are somewhat cumbersome when it comes to texting – even if you’ve mastered the art of two-thumbed mobile typing and can tap out a message at an average speed of 38 words per minute.
-Sending a text would be faster and more convenient if you could text from a computer, particularly so for businesses that need to send texts en masse.
+Sending a text would be faster and more convenient if you could send text messages from a computer, particularly so for businesses that need to send texts en masse.
 Thankfully, there are quite a few ways you can text from computer to phone, as this article explains.

 Sending a text from a computer